 Most Common Challenges With Shopify MCP Development

-While building with Shopify’s Model Context Protocol offers immense potential, developers face several architectural and operational challenges.
+While building with the Shopify Model Context Protocol offers immense potential, developers face several architectural and operational challenges.
 They can compromise stability and security, so you need to understand the challenges and mitigate them carefully.

-This occurs when multiple MCP servers provide tools with identical names.
+This occurs when multiple MCP servers provide tools with the same name.
 It causes conflicts and unpredictable behavior for the AI client.

 Mitigation: Implement a strict naming convention and registry for tools across all development efforts to ensure uniqueness.